Dayun123/web-storage/README.md

 1. Cleanup the main.js file, it works but it's ugly and repetitive
 2. Maybe style the page a little better, do something with fonts or spacing
-3. Setup a heroku site that can be used for server-backed apps like this so you can host an example.

 ## Demo